 Furious, Hitler jumped to his feet, and now the assembly received a real taste of the man.
 You come late, but yet you come! [he shouted] . . .
 You are no longer needed . . .
 The star of Germany will rise and yours will sink.
 Your death knell has sounded. . .
 I do not want your votes.
 Germany will be free, but not through you!
 [Stormy applause.]”William L. Shirer, The Rise and Fall of the Third Reich: A History of Nazi Germany, pg.
 176

-Originally from Alexandria Ocasio-Cortez, Socialism, Anti-Journalism, Trump, and William L. Shirer on the Lying and Censored Press in a Totalitarian State (Retitled Smearing Alexandria Ocasio-Cortez, Kyle Kulinski on the Justice Democrats, and Trump’s Anti-Press Tactics) where this is further discussed.
+Originally from Alexandria Ocasio-Cortez, Socialism, Anti-Journalism, Trump, and William L. Shirer on the Lying and Censored Press in a Totalitarian State (Retitled Smearing Alexandria Ocasio-Cortez, Kyle Kulinski on the Justice Democrats, and Trump’s Anti-Press Tactics).